danielgesua/HyperKyube/README.md

 # Dependencies

-HyperKyube does not have too many dependencies.
+HyperKyube has a few dependencies.
 The Gui runs based on python's native tkinter library, and the image manipulations use Python Imaging Library (aka [Pillow](https://github.com/python-pillow/Pillow)).

 Apart from that, the development was greatly facilitated by a killer GUI builder called [Pygubu](https://github.com/alejandroautalan/pygubu), and the file parser makes light usage of [Pydantic](https://github.com/samuelcolvin/pydantic) dataclasses for typecasting.

+Finally the rendered geometry uses [Numpy](https://pypi.org/project/numpy/) for a few simple vector operations.

 Installation of the dependencies is easy and explained in the installation section below.